tomaskjay/tomaswerts.com/collections/_posts/2024-06-03-a-gentleman-in-moscow.md

 > He had said that our lives are steered by uncertainties, many of which are disruptive or even daunting; but that if we persevere and remain generous of heart, we may be granted a moment of supreme lucidity—a moment in which all that has happened to us suddenly comes into focus as a necessary course of events, even as we find ourselves on the threshold of a bold new life that we had been meant to lead all along.

-The Count's advice to Sofia is as memorable as a pearl of wisdom can be.
+The Count's advice to Sofia is as memorable and precious as a pearl of wisdom can be.